 Enjoy the afternoon soaking up the sun in the pool overlooking the city.

-Tonight we will enjoy our farewell dinner and drinks with an amazing sunset.
+Tonight we will enjoy our farewell dinner and drinks with an amazing view of the sunset.